dagu-org/dagu/README.md

 ### <a name='LaunchtheWebUI'></a>1.
 Launch the Web UI

-Start the server with the command `dagu server` and browse to `http://127.0.0.1:8080` to explore the Web UI.
+Start the server and scheduler with the command `dagu start-all` and browse to `http://127.0.0.1:8080` to explore the Web UI.

 ### <a name='CreateaNewDAG'></a>2.
 Create a New DAG